How We Track Your ROI

 • Profile views

-• Reacting to or liking your message (on platforms where this exists)
+• Reacting to or liking the message

 Stage 3: Qualified Interest